-Once SuperSpool has been activated, status can be checked at any time by entering the appropriate SUPERSPL command.
+Once you have activated SuperSpool, you can check its status at any time by entering the appropriate SUPERSPL command.
 The current printer configuration and spool buffer status (number of bytes remaining to be printed) will be displayed for reference at the completion of any "SUPERSPL [parameter]" command operation.
-While spooling is taking place, simply entering "SUPERSPL" from DOS will also give its status.
+While spooling is taking place, simply enter "SUPERSPL" from DOS to check its status.